 I checked my interpretation with someone knowledgeable about UU theology, a professor of religion who is also a UU minister.
 I was assured that my nondual interpretation was correct.
 Further, my alternate hypothesis that one God was simply a refutation of the Trinity was also correct.
 I will now turn to the word Universalism.
 My take on this word’s contribution to the UUA’s historic theology is that it further reinforces the pervasive or all-encompassing nature of God.
 Everything is an expression of God and thus inclusive in the One.
 The concepts of Heaven and Hell, and God and Satan, clearly mark Christianity as dualistic and out of step with the One.
 It doesn’t matter if one is Jewish, Moslem, Buddhist, Hindu, atheist or what have you.
 God is all inclusive and embraces all people everywhere.
 Thus, if Jesus was a God realized man through whom God was truly expressed, then it would be highly unlikely that Jesus would espouse any position contrary to the One.
 Clearly Christianity isn’t a nondual religion, which gives one pause.

 So, back to the title.
 If all is One, how can there be sides in unity, or how can One be two?
-To be on the side of love implies that there is another side, which would appear to be hate.
+To be on the side of love implies that there is another side, which would appear to be hate or fear.
 This clearly suggests dualistic thinking.
 Its a position that we have seen enough of in religions.
 We’re the good guys on our way to Heaven and you’re the bad guys on your way to Hell.
 This divisive and dualistic approach serves only to stimulate contention.
-From a nondual perspective, supporting the duality of love and hate actually serves to perpetuate it.
+From a nondual perspective, supporting the duality of love and hate actually serves to strengthen it.
 I recall reading somewhere that “you cannot be in the light while holding another in darkness.”
 Isn’t this exactly what the UUA’s position is attempting to do?
 Might it better be served by taking a position grounded in non-dualistic thinking such as “Love reaching out to Love” or “All is Love” or “Love is the Source.”
 To quote the legendary philosophical group — the Beatles — love, love, love is all you need.